 This need not be so.
 Bold, large-scale reforms can improve institutions across the higher education system so that no matter where our neediest students enroll, they are ensured the best possible chance of success. – Thomas Bailey

 I’m Sasha Thackaberry – an educational leader and advocate for the transformation of higher education leveraging innovative technology-based learning models.
-My current position is that Assistant Vice President for Academic Technology and Course Development at Southern New Hampshire University.
+My current position is that Associate Vice Provost for Online and Distance Education at Louisiana State University.

 Most systems need both incremental and revolutionary transformation.
 The higher educational system in the US needs a dramatic realignment to meet the rapidly changing needs of an informed citizenry and an effective and innovative workforce.
 This change also means dramatic alterations in assumptions.